 Heirs of Saffron and Salt is a documentary series researched and directed by Ali Ettehad.
-This series is a visual ethnographic project with the goal to preserve and showcase in high video quality the performative and musical heritage of the greater Iran, including but not limited to the current political borders or Iran and many neighboring regions.
+This series is a visual ethnographic project to preserve and showcase in high video quality the performative and musical heritage of the greater Iran, including but not limited to the current political borders of Iran and many neighboring regions.

 You can support us!

 The Heirs of Salt and Sand is a self-supported project.

 Your donations can help us extend this mission further and deeper.

 Please consider donating by clicking below or scanning the PayPal QR code.

 What makes creating this series a necessity is the huge lack of visual documentation in the field of folklore music and Performing arts, as well as other aspects of the life of the people in these areas.
 The depth of the issue is revealed by a simple search on the web, there is hardly any visual documentation of the prominent ancient celebrations still practiced today like the Sade or the Gahanbars, or the local Ta’zie which is the theatrical reenactment of the events that happened to an 8th-century Shiite saint and his disciples.
 Rituals that are still very alive and practiced.
 With thousands of small and large rituals, human-centered puppet shows, magical-medical practices, rain dances, sun dances, mystic agricultural dances, and rituals, the potential is endless.
 However, the clock is ticking on many of these practices, and those masters who practice them, as many have passed away without being recorded.
 The Heir of Saffron and Salt aims to set the bar high on visual quality standards in these recordings since the quality recording is as important as the quality of the in-depth ethnographic research component of the show.

 Iranian Turkmens are a branch of Turkmen people living mainly in northern and northeastern regions of Iran.
 Their region is called Turkmen Sahra and includes substantial parts of Golestan Province of Iran.